Play Live Radio

 “To me, it's just another language to interpret to people,” Henry said.

-Olivia O’Rand is a sophomore journalism and biology student at the Texas Tech Honors College.
+Olivia O’Rand is a junior journalism and biology student at the Texas Tech Honors College.
 After discovering her love for nature at a young age, Olivia is focusing on environmental journalism and covering people who are passionate about their work in the outdoors.